ivogeorg/ce-learning-progression-004-computation-and-io/learning-progression-with-la-schema.md

 ##### Central processing unit
 [[toc](#table-of-contents)]

-The actual processor component which performs the operations of the instruction set.
+The `[<cept>]`_central processing unit (CPU)_ is the actual processor component which performs the operations of a set of `[<cept>]`_instructions_.
+Instructions are themselves `[<cept>]`_binary strings_ which carry encoded information about the operation to be performed and any data or addresses required for the operation.
+A program, originally written in a human-readable high-level programming language is compiled into a sequence of instructions, and these instructions are executed directly in `[<cept>]`_hardware_, one after another.

 ##### Instruction set architecture
 [[toc](#table-of-contents)]

 The most basic _operations_ the processor executes.
 Note that operations are a very high abstraction level relative to electric signals and bit-states, which are part of the physical hardware of the computing device, and thus, the hardware stack.
 At the same time, operations are the _lowest abstraction level_ in the software stack.
-This is where the hardware and software stack intersect.
+This is where the hardware and software stack co-exist.

+**TODO:** Types of instructions as an example?

 ##### Registers
 [[toc](#table-of-contents)]

 Small number of very fast memory locations, deep inside the processor, used in the execution of the processor's instructions.
 They hold instructions, operands, results, and control state.

 ##### Processor and memory
 [[toc](#table-of-contents)]